NWU-NISL-Fuzzing/upbeat/README.md

 ## Jupyter Notebook

-We provide two lightweight notebooks, a [demo notebook](jupyter/demo.ipynb) for a quick insight of all steps in Upbeat, and a [reproduction notebook](jupyter/reproduction.ipynb) to reproduce our experiment.
-Users can use our notebooks in two ways: launching it on your local machine or exploring it [online]().
+We provide two lightweight notebooks, a [demo notebook](jupyter/demo.ipynb) for a quick insight into all steps in Upbeat, and a [reproduction notebook](jupyter/reproduction.ipynb) to reproduce our experiment.
+Users can use our notebooks in two ways: launching it on their local machine or exploring it [online]().

 To run the notebook on your computer, follow these simple steps:

 ```
 cd jupyter
-jupyter notebook --ip=[YOUR IP] --port=8888 --allow-root
+jupyter notebook --ip=[YOUR_IP] --port=8888 --allow-root
 ```

+Then you can visit the notebook on the website `http:\\127.0.0.1:8888`.
 This will open the notebook in your default web browser, allowing you to interact with it seamlessly.

 ## Experimental Result

 + (RQ1) The bug data can be found in [this page](data/result/BugList.md).
 + (RQ2) The coverage data is organized into two folders, [one](data/experiment/cov-result-origin) stores the original coverage values of four libraries, and [another](data/experiment/cov-result-calculated) stores the calculated weighted averages of coverage.
 + (RQ2) The anomalous behaviors found by baseline methods and Upbeat.
 Anomalous detected via language-level testing are stored in [this folder](data/experiment/anomalies-lang), and ones via differential testing are stored in [this folder](data/experiment/anomalies-diff).
-+ (RQ3) The results of ablation study can be found in [this folder](data/experiment/ablation-study).
++ (RQ3) The results of the ablation study can be found in [this folder](data/experiment/ablation-study).
 + (RQ4) The evaluation of constraint extraction can be found in [this folder](data/experiment/constraint-extraction).

 ## Troubleshooting